OpenROAD and Enterprise Access Specific FAQs

 - Do I need a license on a client only installation?

-- Will my license remain valid if I upgrade my instance of Ingres?
+- Will my license remain valid if I upgrade my instance?

 - How should I manage licensing for hardware or OS upgrades?